the-kido/cs-notes/content/OOP/Classes.md

 - The X coord of a point cannot be static because each class has a different value

-## Inheritence
-- Every "class" inherients "Object" which has attributes and methods!
-	- Object.toString() is one of them and is inherited
-	- Point is a class, which inherients object, which inherients toString();
-	- Some objects like ArrayList will print the output nicely because it implements toString()
-	- @Override isn't needed but it communicates that you're overriding a method
-	- You don't need to call "toString" because Java will call it automatically for your when concatenating strings
-	-

 ### Override
+>[!note] @Override isn't needed but it communicates that you're overriding a method
 ```java
 public class Point {
 	int intX, intY;